top of page

 Social Burnout: What It Is, Why It Happens, and How We Support Recovery

-Social burnout is emotional, mental, and sensory exhaustion that occurs after prolonged or demanding social interaction.
+Social burnout is emotional, mental, and sensory exhaustion that builds after prolonged or demanding social interaction.
+It is especially common in neurodivergent people, including those with autism, ADHD, anxiety, psychosocial disability, or intellectual disability.

 It often follows: